Chinese Paper Cutting Patterns & Templates

 Tigers, fish, birds, rabbits, and zodiac animals are among the easiest paper-cut forms to recognize.
 They often appear as bold silhouettes with lively folk movement.

-Good for recognizing symbolic animal shapes and festive paper-cut designs.
+Good for recognizing symbolic animal shapes, festive paper-cut designs, and beginner template ideas.

 Butterfly, Bird & Insect Motifs